BRIZINGR007/PyhtonServiceUtil/README.md

 ---

-## PyPI Upload
+## Publishing to PyPI

-To upload the library to PyPI, use the following steps:
+To upload the library to PyPI, follow these steps:

 ```bash
 pip install -r requirements.dev.txt